THE VFA PIONEER HISTORIES PROJECT

 “My Small Amount of Activism Made a Whole Lot of Difference.
 It was Short Lived, Illegal and Intense.”

 Women’s health, specifically reproductive rights advocate.
-Original member of Jane: The Abortion Counseling Service.
+Member of Jane: The Abortion Counseling Service.

 Interviewed by Mary Jean Collins, VFA Historian, April 2023